laravel/docs/eloquent.md

 In the example above, the `author` relationship will be eager loaded, and the author's `contacts` relation will also be loaded.

-### Eager Load Constraints
+### Eager Load Constraints & Conditional Relationships

-Sometimes you may wish to eager load a relationship, but also specify a condition for the eager load.
-Here's an example:
+Sometimes you may wish to eager load a relationship, but also specify conditions to limit or sort the eager load.

+You can use any method found within the <a href="http://laravel.com/docs/queries">Query Builder</a> to conform the relationships to one or many foreign keys.

+An example of limiting with `where` which is eager loading the user's posts, but only if the post's title column contains the word "first":

 	$users = User::with(array('posts' => function($query)
 	{